You will need to complete a portfolio of work to show you have achieved the required number of credits in your chosen subjects and study skills.

 You will study two days at Dewsbury or two and a half days at Huddersfield.

-You must be at least 19 years of age and have GCSE English Language (or Literature) and, ideally, Maths at grade C or above.
-If you are looking to going into teaching you will need to have a science at grade C as well.
+You must be at least 19 years of age and have GCSE English Language (or Literature) and, ideally, Maths at old grade C or new grade 4 or above.
+If you are looking to going into teaching you will need to have a science at grade C/4 as well.

-Please note: Level 2 qualifications cannot be accepted as alternatives to GCSEs and it is not possible to do GCSEs alongside the Access course.
+Please note: Level 2 qualifications may not be accepted as alternatives to GCSEs and it is not possible to do GCSEs alongside the Access course.

 All applicants are advised to take responsibility for checking entry requirements for their chosen degree course before applying for the Access course.